 More than six million 2019 coins have been sold so far, two million more than in the same period last year.
 This is in addition to excess 2018 coins having been cleaned out since January 1st.

 The demand was not fully anticipated, and sales are now suspended for a few weeks while the poorly managed U.S. Mint plays catch up.
-When sales resume, dealers are expected to be on “allocation” – or limited as to the quantity of coins they may purchase.
+When sales resume, dealers are expected to be on “allocation” – or limited as to the number of coins they may purchase.

 This leaves the silver bullion market a bit vulnerable to a supply shock right now.
 The U.S. Mint suspension is not the only bottleneck currently.

 The two largest producers of silver rounds and bars have disappeared in recent years.
-Elemetal was caught in 2016 with employees later convicted of international money laundering via gold.
+Elemetal was caught in 2016 with employees and later convicted of international money laundering via gold.
 Republic Metals filed for bankruptcy late last fall.

 As yet, however, there is no firm estimate as to when that will be.

 It also remains to be seen whether Asahi plans to produce the wide range of products and designs formerly made by Republic.
-Asahi currently only produces 4 sizes of silver bars for retail investors; 1 oz, 10 oz, 1 kilo and 100 oz.
+Asahi currently only produces 4 sizes of silver bars for retail investors; 1 oz, 10 oz, 1 kilo, and 100 oz.

 Fortunately, the higher silver prices since the lows of last November have sparked a healthy amount of retail selling.
 So there is more product coming back to dealer inventories on the secondary market – helping to fill the gap.

 While premiums certainly rose for most silver products over the past few months, the move has not been excessive.
 There have been delivery delays for some bars and rounds.
-These have dissipated a bit recently, but could reappear quickly if the higher premiums and delays associated with Silver Eagles lead to more demand for rounds and bars.
+These have dissipated a bit recently but could reappear quickly if the higher premiums and delays associated with Silver Eagles lead to more demand for rounds and bars.